How we use Mimer Metrics in our agency

 In reports we place text widgets to explain each table, pie chart and line graph.
 We need to tell what’s important and what it means.

 The client needs that aha! experience.
 To know that a positive trend = more money.
 This will highlight the value we add during the month.

-On the other hand we still want to check in with the client and keep them in the loop.
+On the other hand, we still want to check in with the client to keep them in the loop.
 It’s important to show our value each month.

 Once set the report will be sent out automatically each month without you doing anything.
 Saving you hours of work.